vivek-appscms/linguistto/translate/german-to-english.md

 ---
 layout: translate
 fileName: german_to_english
 from: de
 to: en
 permalink: german-to-english-sentence-translation
+tool: german-to-english-sentence-translation
 ---